qaware/protocurl/doc/template.README.md

 The text format is defined in the [Protobuf: Text Format Language Specification](https://developers.google.com/protocol-buffers/docs/text-format-spec).

+## Maintainer

+The project was created and is currently maintained by [GollyTicker](https://github.com/GollyTicker).

+[qaware](https://github.com/qaware/) provided initial sponsorship for the project.

 ## Development

 For development it is recommended to use the a bash-like Terminal either natively (Linux, Mac) or via MinGW on Windows.